frasermince/evergreen/Output/Muzero.md

 So as you can see nodes that are chosen less have their P value weigh more highly making them more likely to be chosen.

-Now lets look at the case where each node has been chosen once except the final node:
+Now lets look at the case where each node has been chosen once except the final node.
+The final node formula would be:
 $$
   Q(s,a) + \left(P(s,a) \cdot \frac{\sqrt{ 15 }}{1 + 0} \cdot 1.25 + P(s,a) \cdot \frac{\sqrt{ 15 }}{1 + 0} \cdot \log \left( \frac{\left( 15 + 19652 + 1 \right)}{19652} \right)\right)
 $$